-Project UNIFORM creates military-civilian partnerships to address tobacco use in military communities by providing culturally appropriate tobacco control information and trainings to existing military cessation programs on installations; collaborating with military support networks to promote cessation services; and educating tobacco control professionals to the culture and existing services within the Armed Forces of the United States.
+Project UNIFORM (Undoing Nicotine Influence From Our Respected Military) creates military-civilian partnerships to address tobacco use in military communities by providing culturally appropriate tobacco control information and trainings to existing military cessation programs on installations; collaborating with military support networks to promote cessation services; and educating tobacco control professionals on the culture and existing services within the Armed Forces of the United States.

 Project UNIFORM’s aim is to build collaborations between military and civilian tobacco control worlds to address tobacco use within military communities.
 Our ultimate goal is to increase access to existing cessation services as well as strengthen tobacco cessation services for the men and women who honorably serve our country.
 We do this in several ways by providing trainings to individuals and organizations serving active duty service members and Veterans; statewide opportunities to engage military communities (e.g., Veterans Day); educational materials and resources; paid media to promote tobacco cessation programs; and technical assistance to strengthen local program activities.